 - Receive break alerts if an employee hasn’t taken a break.

 - See who is clocked in at any given point of time

 - Communicate with the employees currently clocked in (coming soon)

 - Generate late clock-in summary reports

-- An API key for a test/sandbox 7shifts account
+- An OAuth client and company grant for a test/sandbox 7shifts account

 - cURL or Postman to make test requests